LL.B., University of Victoria, 2003

 Called to the Ontario Bar 2004

 Daniel Shapira is head of the Commercial Real Estate Law Group.
-He also practises in the Debt Products Group.
 Daniel's practice involves property development, sales, acquisitions, joint ventures, commercial leasing and financing transactions, including land development and construction loans, acquisition facilities and operating facilities.
+He also practises in the Debt Products Group and acts on a wide array of real estate capital markets transactions.

 Some of the recent projects in which Daniel has had considerable involvement include: